Baptism: Immersed in Christ

 Festival of Booths

 When Jesus spoke of "living water" at the temple, his immediate context was the Festival of Booths (Hebrew: Sukkot: H5523; John 7:2).
 This Jewish holiday recalled the time when the Israelites fled Egypt and had to live in ramshackle booths (Hebrew: sukkah; H5521) in the desert (Lev.
 23:42-43).
 Sukkot is a celebration of water.
 Today, we take the provision of water for granted, because most of us have it from the tap.
 In the ancient Near East, water was a precious resource that was not taken lightly.
-In fact, Jews deliberately made their sukkah with gaps in the roof to allow rainwater to come through.
+Jews deliberately made their sukkah with gaps in the roof to allow rainwater to come through.
 When Jesus addressed his fellow Jews at the temple to announce himself as the giver of living water, he was doing so with the voice of God.
 So, how does baptism tie into all this?
 Well, when Jesus told Nicodemus that only those who are "born from above" or "born again" (Greek: gennēthē anōthen; G1080, G509) can be saved, he likely had the prophet Ezekiel in mind:

 I will sprinkle clean water upon you, and you shall be clean from all your uncleannesses . . .
 A new heart I will give you, and a new spirit I will put within you; and I will remove from your body the heart of stone and give you a heart of flesh.
 I will put my spirit within you, and make you follow my statutes and be careful to observe my ordinances . . .
 You shall be my people, and I will be your God (Ezek.
 36:25-29).

 Baptism is the start of this "born from above" process.
 Simon Peter wrote, "Baptism . . . now saves you—not as a removal of dirt from the body, but as an appeal to God for a good conscience, through the resurrection of Jesus Christ" (1 Pet.
 3:21).
 In other words, baptism has nothing to do with the amount of water, but the amount of righteousness.
 Getting dunked or sprinkled with water does nothing for your salvation without faith resulting in good works (James 2:24).
-However, our baptism is for a real purpose, in the same way that Jesus himself was baptized.
+However, our baptism is for a real purpose, just as Jesus himself was baptized.
 This is to leave our past in the watery grave of baptism so we may rise anew with a heart compliant with God's will.

 Roberts, Alexander, and James Donaldson.
 "Didache."
 EarlyChristianWritings.com.
 Ed.
 Peter Kirby.
 Fullerton, CA: Early Writings, 2020. http://www.earlychristianwritings.com/text/didache-roberts.html.